bogamie/bogamie.github.io/_posts/Computer Architecture/2024-09-27-computer-architecutre-2.md

 &nbsp;&nbsp; assuming that `$s1 + AddrConstant4` is the memory address of the constant 4.

-&nbsp;&nbsp; An alternative that avoidsthe load instruction is to offer versions of the arithmetic instructions in which one operand is a constant.
+&nbsp;&nbsp; An alternative that avoids the load instruction is to offer versions of the arithmetic instructions in which one operand is a constant.
 This quick add instruction with one constant operand is called ***add immediate*** or ***addi***.
 To add 4 to register `$s3`, we just write

 ```asm
 addi $s3, $s3, 4    # $s3 = $s3 + 4
 ```

-&nbsp;&nbsp; Constant operands occur frequently, and by including constants inside arithmetic instructions, operations are much faster and useless energy than if constants were loadedform memory.
+&nbsp;&nbsp; Constant operands occur frequently, and by including constants inside arithmetic instructions, operations are much faster and useless energy than if constants were loaded from memory.

 <img class="lazy" data-src="https://github.com/user-attachments/assets/d564b128-6384-454a-a8fd-182afbe5ebcb#right" alt="image" height="5%" width="5%">*&nbsp;&nbsp; The constant zero has another role, which is to simplify the instruction set by offering useful variations.
 For example, the move operation is just an add instruction where on operand is zero.
 Hence, MIPS dedicates a register `$zero` to be hard-wired to the value zero.
 Using frequency to justify the inclusions of constants is another example of the great idea of making the **common case fast**.*